Conformal Prediction for Dose-Response Models with Continuous Treatments: Results and discussion

 Figure~\ref{fig:cov_barplots_setup_3_scenario_1} presents the coverage bar plots across all methods for Setup 3 Scenario 1 on the test set.
-Evaluations on all other setups and scenarios can be found in Appendix~\ref{apx:experiments}.
+More evaluations, box plots showing calibration on dose-level, and CADRF RMSE on all synthetic setups and scenarios can be found in Appendix~\ref{apx:experiments}.
 The bar plots in Figure~\ref{fig:cov_barplots_setup_3_scenario_1} clearly illustrate the impact of covariate shift in the treatment on coverage guarantees for methods that did not account for this shift.
-All propensity-weighting methods assumed uniform treatment sampling during evaluation, mimicking the interpretation of a dose-response curve for decision-making for all treatment values, keeping their coverage guarantees.